Character Creation

 Aos'si [Elf]

-Aos’si physically resemble stunningly beautiful humans, but with obvious differences like the long arrow shaped ears, and tall, lithe frame.
+Aos’si physically resemble stunningly beautiful humans, but with obvious differences like the long arrow shaped ears, and tall, lithe frames.
 Any further distinction between the subtypes of Aos’si are rooted in genetics.

 Every Aos’si boasts an extremely long natural lifespan, in fact most Aos’si one encounters in the world have already lived several hundred turns of the Wheel.
 And having seen, heard, or lived through more than a few tricks and feints, Aos’si appear far more aloof and reserved than other species.

-Below are some examples of playable Elves from our narrative:
+Below are some examples of playable Aos’si from our narrative:

 Dusk

 Dusk Aos’si encountered outside their own lands are commonly traveling minstrels, sages, or accomplished scouts and caravan guides.
-Often seen covered in the majik tattoos made famous by the Guild of Rune-Knights, which originated from the Dusk style of warfare.7
+They are often seen covered in the Majik tattoos made famous by the Guild of Rune-Knights, which originated from the Dusk style of warfare.

 Starlight

 These Aos’si once thrived upon Materia living in honeycomb cities built into and on top of the floating isles of Mahn.
 The Starlight Aos’si lost far more than any other species when Juria’rauul was slain.
-Their homelands fell from the skies as miasma tore through the majik that held them aloft.
-After centuries without a kingdom to call their own, their wings metaphorically and physically have been clipped- and lost the ability to climb the sky on a whim.
+Their homelands fell from the skies as Miasma tore through the Majik that held them aloft.
+After centuries without a kingdom to call their own, their wings metaphorically and physically have been clipped.

-The loss of their wings caused such a fundamental shift in Slyph biology and mindset that they have become all but unrecognizable as Aos’si when compared to their cousins.
-But despite their hard lives, Slyph tend to make the most of their situation by ‘roosting’ on top of the tallest buildings, preforming death-defying acrobatics in an effort to preserve their dying heritage.
+The loss of their wings caused such a fundamental shift in Sylph biology and mindset that they have become all but unrecognizable as Aos’si when compared to their cousins.
+But despite their hard lives, Sylph tend to make the most of their situation by ‘roosting’ on top of the tallest buildings, preforming death-defying acrobatics in an effort to preserve their dying heritage.

-Starlight Aos’si look somewhere between a short human and an unnaturally tall Gnome with a set of atrophied wings that protrude out of their back between their shoulder blades.
+Starlight Aos’si look like a cross between a short human and an unnaturally tall Gnome with a set of atrophied wings that protrude out of their back between their shoulder blades.
 Their skin tends to be pale and course, however, like all avian creatures, feather plumage pulls from a massive pallet of colors and patterns.

 Twilight

-As their name suggests, Twilight Aos’si, commonly known as ‘Tritons’, have lived in the shadows for thousands of years.
-After millennium of darkness beneath the waves, the Twilight Kingdom of Umo began experiencing extreme episodes of melancholy and dreariness that nearly destroyed their culture, and them as a species.
+Twilight Aos’si, commonly known as ‘Tritons’, have lived in the shadows for thousands of years.
+After millennium of darkness beneath the waves, the Twilight Kingdom of Umo began experiencing extreme episodes of melancholy and dreariness that nearly destroyed their culture and species.
 Eventually, this ‘call of the void’ was so prolific across their variant that it became a rite of passage and those who live through it learn to accept that death exists so that their finite time on Materia has meaning.
 That it is the personal responsibility of every living soul to not only find their own purpose in life, but to record it as well.

 Webbed hands and feet give them superior swimming speed and agility, a mouth full of razor-sharp teeth not unlike a shark, and the ability to smell blood from over a thousand feet, combine to make them the perfect predators, at least in terms of costal or aquatic settings.
 Do not confuse them with merfolk however, for as much as they resemble sharks, they are bipedal and freely move between the surface and their the deep.